Are there Advantages to Using Cast Iron Cookware?

 If you are crazy for waffles, the cast iron waffle maker puts out some incredible waffles.
 This waffle maker differs from typical waffle makers in that instead of plugging it in to an outlet you cook it on your stovetop.

-There is a bit of a learning curve to making these waffles.
+Notably, there is a bit of a learning curve to making these waffles.
 If you have never used a cast iron waffle maker before, controlling the temperature can be a little tricky.
 You also have to flip the waffle-maker pan over on the burner to cook both sides.

-But with some practice, you can turn out some very tasty old-fashioned waffles.
-A nice perk for this waffle maker is it works great on a campfire.
+However, with some practice, you can turn out some very tasty old-fashioned waffles.
+Also, a nice perk for this waffle maker is it works great on a campfire.

 Benefits of Cooking with Cast Iron